If you’re a candy corn fan… this cake is for YOU! A fun and easy way to celebrate Fall is with this colorful 3 layer cake.

 - Mix in vanilla.

-- Bake at 325 degrees until cake is fully cooked and tooth pick comes out clean.
+- Bake at 325 degrees until cake is fully cooked and the toothpick comes out clean.

 - My cakes baked for 55 minutes.